Duncan Barrett

-Duncan Barrett is a writer and editor who specialises in biography and memoir.
-After publishing several books in collaboration with other authors, he published his first solo book, Men of Letters, in 2014.
+Duncan Barrett is a writer and historian, specialising in biography and memoir, and a fellow of the Royal Historical Society.
+After writing several books in collaboration with other authors, he published his first solo book, Men of Letters, in 2014.

 Barrett also works as a journalist and podcast producer, and has previously worked as an actor and theatre director.

-Early life
+Education

-Duncan Barrett was born in Islington, London in 1983 and went to City of London School from 1994 to 2001, before studying English at Jesus College, Cambridge, where he served as Film Editor of student newspaper Varsity.
-He is the author of Star Trek: The Human Frontier, co-written with his mother Michele Barrett and published by Polity Press in 2000.
+Duncan Barrett went to City of London School from 1994 to 2001, before studying English at Jesus College, Cambridge, where he served as the film editor of the student newspaper Varsity and directed plays starring Joe Thomas and Will Sharpe.
+He trained at the Royal Central School of Speech and Drama, graduating in 2006.

+Books

+Barrett is the co-author of Star Trek: The Human Frontier, written with his mother Michèle Barrett and published by Polity in 2000.
 He edited Vitali Vitaliev's travelogue Passport to Enclavia, published by Reportage Press in 2008.

-Books

-Barrett was the editor of Ronald Skirth's pacifist First World War memoir The Reluctant Tommy, published by Macmillan in 2010.
-In it he wrote that, having come across Skirth's memoir through his mother's research, he felt determined that it should be read by a wide audience.
-The book was favourably reviewed by Richard Holmes in the Evening Standard and Jonathan Gibbs in the Financial Times, Socialist Worker and the Sunday Express.
-However, it came under attack from critics who objected to its pacifist politics and questioned its accuracy.
-In a revised introduction to the paperback edition (2011), Barrett defended the memoir, encouraging people to "read the book for yourself and make up your own mind who to believe".
+Barrett was the editor of Ronald Skirth's memoir The Reluctant Tommy, published by Macmillan Publishers in 2010.
+The book was favourably reviewed by the Financial Times, Socialist Worker, and the Sunday Express.
+However, it was criticized from the granddaughter of one of Skirth's fellow soldiers, who questioned its accuracy.
+In a revised introduction to the paperback edition in 2011, Barrett defended the memoir, encouraging people to "read the book for yourself and make up your own mind who to believe."

-In 2012, Collins published The Sugar Girls, a book co-written by Barrett with Nuala Calvi, telling the stories of women workers at Tate & Lyle's East End factories since the Second World War.
-It soon became a best-seller.
-In an article for History Workshop Online, Barrett wrote that, while their methodology was indebted to oral history, the result was a work of narrative non-fiction.
-The authors were inspired by Jennifer Worth's Call the Midwife, which was their "touchstone" as they wrote.
-The book is accompanied by a blog, where Barrett and Calvi discuss broader issues of life and work in the East End of London in the period covered by the book, as well as posting photographs and audio clips of the women they interviewed.
+In 2012, Collins published The Sugar Girls, a book co-written by Barrett with Nuala Calvi, telling the stories of women workers at Tate & Lyle's East End factories since World War II.
+It was a best-seller.
+In an article for History Workshop, Barrett wrote that, while their methodology was indebted to oral history, the book is a work of narrative non-fiction.
+The authors were inspired by Jennifer Worth's Call the Midwife.
+The book was accompanied by a blog, where Barrett and Calvi discussed broader issues of life and work in the East End of London during the period covered by the book, as well as posting photographs and audio clips of the women they interviewed.

+In 2021, Barrett and Calvi took part in a short film made by Thames Festival Trust called The Islanders, which also looked at the history of Tate & Lyle workers.